andrecaiado/spring-boot-bpmn-camunda/README.md

 - Camunda Operate
 - Camunda Tasklist

+The credentials to access the Camunda Operate and Camunda Tasklist are specified in the [docker-compose.yaml](docker-compose.yaml) file as KEYCLOAK_USERS_0_USERNAME and KEYCLOAK_USERS_0_PASSWORD.

 ### Start the process

 To start the process, you need to send a POST request to the `http://localhost:8080/order` endpoint.
 Bellow is a curl example: